-A popular dish at every Burmese restaurant is the fish noodle soup.
+A popular dish at every Burmese restaurant is the fish noodle soup (shown above).
 The soup is a broth made of catfish and other ingredients such as lemongrass, black pepper and turmeric.
-In some restaurants, the noodle soup is also completed with a fried pea cracker on top to lend extra texture to the dish.
+In some restaurants, the dish is complemented with a fried pea cracker on top to lend some extra texture.

 Another favorite is the chicken slice stirred noodles.
 You literally get what is translated from its name, with some spicy sauce mixed with raw onion slices.
 At Chat Yin Noodle Haus, the majority of foodies order this without even looking at the menu.
 Many locals, especially young people, like its refreshing taste on a hot summer day.

 The pig‘s brain noodles at Estabelecimento de Comidas Toung King is something you might not see everywhere.
-However, it is a 40-year tradition for this small eatery.
-The Chinese saying goes something like “you get what you eat,” with some people believing that eating pig brain can give provide nutrition to one’s one brain.
+However, it is a 40-year tradition at this small eatery.
+The Chinese saying goes something like “you get what you eat,” with some people believing that eating pig brain can provide nutrition to one’s brain.
 Give it a try and let us know how it works!

 The Burmese food that you find in Macau may not be the most authentic, and some might say that it’s a Burmese-Macanese fusion.
 But whatever it is, it surely represents an era of ethnic diversity, and a snapshot of a time and place like no other.